 You can also visit the actual monks cells.
 There are 43 cells with low ceilings arranged along three corridors.
 Each room has a customized devotional fresco.

 Here’s my complete guide to San Marco Monastery.

-I hope you've enjoyed my guide to the best churches to visit in Florence You may enjoy these other Florence travel guides and resources:
+I hope you’ve enjoyed my guide to the best and most beautiful churches in Florence You may enjoy these other Florence travel guides and resources:

 If you’d like to explore Florence’s amazing churches, pin it for later.